skillrepos/copilot-codeium/labs.md

 function parseURL(url) {
 ```

-9. Just hit Tab to accept it and Enter again.
-After that Copilot may or may not offer a suggestion.
-If it does, great - you can just hit Tab and accept it.
-If not, it may be necessary to further "nudge" Copilot by giving more prompts.
-Only if you're not getting responses from Copilot, hit return and type the comment below to nudge Copilot.
+9. Just hit Tab to accept it and Enter again and follow the same pattern (Enter, Tab) to produce a full function.
+Give Codeium a second or two between each suggestion.
+You'll know you've got a complete function when there are no problems showing up in the PROBLEMS tab and/or there's no red lines in the code.
+Example output is shown below.
 ```
 // parse url
 ```